lammps/lammps/doc/src/Developer_write_pair.rst

          rsq = delx * delx + dely * dely + delz * delz;
          jtype = type[j];

-This block is the actual application of the model potential to compute the force.
-Note, that *fpair* is actually the force divided by the distance, as this simplifies the projection of the x-, y-, and z-components of the force vector by simply multiplying with the respective distances in those directions.
+The following block of code is the actual application of the model potential to compute the force.
+Note, that *fpair* is the pair-wise force divided by the distance, as this simplifies the projection of the x-, y-, and z-components of the force vector by simply multiplying with the respective distances in those directions.

 .. code-block:: c++

          if (rsq < cutsq[itype][jtype]) {